User Guide

 Browsing Inventory

-• Search by item name, catalog number, vendor, or location.
+• Search by item name, catalog number, vendor, location, requester, or date/month/year.
+Combine multiple terms to narrow results (e.g., “Smith 2025”).

 • The search is synonym-aware — searching “NaCl” will also find “sodium chloride.”